 Yue Sung, one of the leading economists in China, argues that the COVID-19 pandemic was one of the leading factors that increased the death ratio in the country.
 Outbroke in the epicenter, Wuhan, China, the virus claimed millions of lives in China - and across the world.
 Even to worsen the matter, the pandemic is not over yet, as the country is struggling with the third wave of the virus.

 While the pandemic is seemingly in most parts of the world, the epicenter, China, is still struggling with it.
 And Yue Sung considers the pandemic as a solely responsible factor for the decline in the population of China.

 Mass Unemployment in China is Another Factor in the Declining Population

 Furthermore, Yue Sung anticipates that this “shrinking population” will remain a trend in the upcoming years.
 Not only in China but in other Asian countries like Japan, India, and Pakistan.
-And for many experts, like Yue Sung, it is a positive for the economy of the country.
+And for many experts, like Yue Sung, it is a positive for the country's economy.

-Another factor that is playing a pivotal role in lowering the birth rate in China is mass unemployment, argues Yue Sung.
+Another factor that plays a pivotal role in lowering the birth rate in China is mass unemployment, argues Yue Sung.
 She argues that because of mass employment, marriages were delayed.
 And those who had tied the knot and were still unemployed opted either for a one-child or no-child policy.

 Thus, there are numberless factors that are contributing to the historic population decline of China.
 Of course, the COVID-19 pandemic is the top one.
-The virus claimed millions of lives in the country - and is continuing to spread mass panic in China.
+The virus claimed millions of lives in the country and continues spreading mass panic in China.

 On top of that, there is a massive unemployment ratio among young Chinese.
 In turn, this is disallowing young Chinese from tying the knot and producing kids.